 This is a criminal case brought by the United States government.
-The government charges the defendants with conspiracy and wire fraud.
-The charges against the defendants are contained in the indictment.
-The indictment simply describes the charges the government brings against the defendants.
+The government charges defendant with conspiracy and wire fraud.
+The charges against defendant are contained in the indictment.
+The indictment simply describes the charges the government brings against defendant.
 The indictment is not evidence and does not prove anything.

-The defendants have pleaded not guilty to the charge and are presumed innocent unless and until the government proves the defendants guilty beyond a reasonable doubt.
-In addition, the defendants have the right to remain silent and never have to prove innocence or to present any evidence.
+Defendant has pled not guilty to the charge and is presumed innocent unless and until the government proves him guilty beyond a reasonable doubt.
+In addition, defendant has the right to remain silent and never has to prove his innocence or to present any evidence.